 - Be prepared

-Review PAN’s one pager before going to the town hall.
+Review PAN’s reference sheets and materials before going to the town hall.
 Then, prepare your questions.
 Make sure to keep your questions brief – most likely, you aren’t going to get much time at the microphone.

 - Bring your personal story